Zendro-dev/Zendro-dev.github.io/non-developer_documentation.md

 ## Data upload

-Once the database is generated, you can upload data from a csv file to a Zendro instance directly through the GUI or the API.
+Once the database is generated, you can upload data from a csv file to a Zendro instance directly through the GUI or the Zendro CLI.

 ### Data format requirements

-Data to populate each model in your schema must be in a separate csv file, following the format requirements below:
+Data to populate each model in your schema must be in a separate CSV file, following the format requirements below:

 1. Column names in the first row must correspond to model attributes.
-2. Empty values must be represented as `NULL`.
+2. Empty values should be represented as `"NULL"`.
-3. Strings, dates and boolean data types must be inside double quotes `""`.
-Do not quote NULLs or numeric data types.
+3. All fields should be quoted by `"`.
+However, if field delimiter and array delimiter do not occur in fields with String type, namely characters could be splitted without ambiguity, then each field could not be quoted.
+For example, if the field delimiter is comma, and one String field is like `Zendro, excellent!`.
+Without the quotation mark, this field would be splitted as two fields.
+So in such case these String fields must be quoted.
+4. Default configuration: BATCH_SIZE=20, RECORD_DELIMITER="\n", FIELD_DELIMITER=",", ARRAY_DELIMITER=";".
+They can be changed in the config file for environment variables.
-4. Date and time formats must follow the [RFC 3339](https://tools.ietf.org/html/rfc3339) standard.
+5. Date and time formats must follow the [RFC 3339](https://tools.ietf.org/html/rfc3339) standard.

 ### GUI

-To upload the csv file through the GUI, go to the model on the left-side panel and use the import button.
+To upload the CSV/XLSX/JSON file through the GUI, go to the model on the left-side panel and use the import button.
 It will ask you to select a file from your computer and automatically fill the table.
+If you want to modify default configuration for delimiters and batch size, you can find them in `single-page-app/.env.development` or `single-page-app/.env.production`.

-### API
+### Zendro CLI

-To upload the csv file through the API, you can make a request from the terminal to:
+To upload a file, you can utilize Zendro CLI:

-`curl -XPOST [URL] -H 'Content-Type: mulipart/form-data' -F 'query=mutation{ bulkAdd[Model name]Csv }' -F csv_file=@[file path]`

-For example:

-`curl -XPOST http:/ Zendrodev.conabio.gob.mx:3000/graphql -H 'Content-Type: mulipart/form-data' -F 'query=mutation{ bulkAddSpecimenCsv }' -F csv_file=@specimen.csv`
+1. If the Zendro instance is on your local machine, you can directly go into the folder `graphql-server` and execute `zendro bulk-create -f <filename> -n <modelname> -s <sheetname>`, e.g. `zendro bulk-create -f ./country.csv -n country`.
+Three formats are supported here, namely CSV, XLSX and JSON.
+And the paramter `sheetname` is only used for XLSX file.
+If it is empty, by default records in the first sheet would be imported.
+And the default configuration for delimiters and batch size, you can find them in `graphql-server/.env`.
+2. If you want to upload a file to a remote Zendro server, it is also possible via Zendro CLI.
+All configuration could be modified in the file `zendro/.env.migration`.
+After the configuration, you can execute `zendro bulk-create -f <filename> -n <modelname> -s <sheetname> -r`, e.g. `zendro bulk-create -f ./country.csv -n country -r`.